csaez/quicklauncher/README.md

 or...

-Clone the repo, copy `quicklauncher_plugin.py` file to a softimage plugin directory and install the python modules as following:
+Clone the repo, copy/symlink `quicklauncher_plugin.py` to a softimage plugin directory and install the python modules as following.

     python setup.py install